Skip to content

 Medical assisting can be exciting and offer plenty of opportunities for growth.
 Many people find a career helping others and doing something they love.
 Medical assisting can be challenging and provide opportunities for advancement with higher pay.
 Some students go onto nursing or medical school.
 Others build a lifelong career in medical assisting.

 Modern medical assistants can work in primary care clinics and hospitals across the country.
 They can also find careers in specialty clinics and many other areas.
-A medical assistant program prepares students to meet industry requirements and build a vital skill set.
-For more information on your options and how FVI School of Nursing and Technology can help you move forward, click here.
+Our Florida medical assistant schools prepare students to meet industry requirements and build a vital skill set.
+Choose to enroll in either of our two campuses: Miami medical assistant school or Miramar medical assistant school.
+For more information on your options and how FVI School of Nursing and Technology can help you move forward contact us!